nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 To remove executables and shared libraries installed in the system, run:

 `sudo make uninstall`

+### MAC and FreeBSD

+For MacOS, the `ldconfig` command is not present and not necessary.

+For MacOS and FreeBSD, prior to building ION, you should check whether there is sufficient system resource to run ION by running the `sysctl_script.sh` script in ION's root directory.

 ### Adding Other Compile Time Switches